Farid-Karimi/Dark-Room/README.md

 ## Installation

-To use Dark Room,you can either download the .exe from release tab or follow these steps:
+To use Dark Room, you can either download the `.exe` from release tab or follow these steps:

 1. Clone the Dark Room repository from GitHub:
    ```